 3. Rainy season is different everywhere

-4. Stay in hostels
+4. Definitely stay in hostels

 5. Or… don’t stay in hostels!

-6. Avoid over-planning
+6. Avoid overplanning

-It’s nice to do some research and create some outlines for what you want to see and do.
+It’s definitely helpful to do some research in advance and create some wishlists for what you want to see and do.
 But… plans will also inevitably change when you get there.
-Don’t get too attached to your initial plans, as improvising is relatively easy in this part of the world.
-(For more, read my Southeast Asia itinerary advice.)
+And you don’t have to know every step of your journey in advance!

-9. Rent a motorbike whenever you can
+9. Rent a motorbike if you can

 Okay, this tip is huge.
 While you can get to most tourist spots using public buses or tuk-tuks, renting a scooter (motorbike) is a total game-changer.